Exploring Menorca’s Best Beaches

 This next small beach is so idyllic, that I almost didn’t want to include it!
 Cala des Talaier is beloved by locals and visitors alike, who take advantage of its remote location to swim and bathe au naturel.

 Tucked away at the end of a quiet cove, it’s surrounded by pine forest and totally unspoiled by human influence.
-With pink sand and crystal clear water, it’s a true paradise in Menorca.
+With pink sand and crystal-clear water, it’s a true paradise in Menorca.

 However, its proximity to the more popular Son Saura, means it’s not the quietest of Menorca’s beaches, despite its rural setting.

 To get there, either park at Son Saura and walk a short section of the Cami de Cavalls around the coast.
-Or you could also park at Cala en Turqueta (or bus there), and follow the walkway west from there.
+You could also park at Cala en Turqueta (or bus there), and follow the walkway west from there.
 Those with energy to spare can even visit the Talaia d’Artrutx (a historic stone tower) on the way!

 Things to know before visiting Cala des Talaier

-• There’s a small shaded area at the back of this beach with picnic tables.
+- There’s a small shaded area at the back of this beach with picnic tables.
 But you’ll need to take your rubbish home with you.

-• There are no other facilities anywhere nearby, other than those detailed at neighbouring beaches, Son Saura or Cala en Turqueta.
+- There are no other facilities anywhere nearby, other than those detailed at neighbouring beaches, Son Saura or Cala en Turqueta.

 CALA TURQUETA